Dkreick/AD2B/README.md

 1968 - Studies suggest a possibility of collapse of Antarctic ice sheets, which would raise sea levels catastrophically.
 1972 - Droughts in Africa, Ukraine, India cause world food crisis, spreading fears about climate change.
 1976 - Deforestation and other ecosystem changes are recognized as major factors in the future of the climate.
+1982 - Greenland ice cores reveal drastic temperature oscillations in the space of a century in the distant past.
 1986 - Meltdown of reactor at Chernobyl (Soviet Union) cripples plans to replace fossil fuels with nuclear power.
 1992 - Conference in Rio de Janeiro produces UN Framework Convention on Climate Change, but US blocks calls for serious action.

+**At this point, history diverges into a new branch**

+**1997 Dic 11 - Kyoto Protocol does not go into session, major countries refused to face each others**
 1994 - The U.S. Food and Drug Administration approves GMO tomato for sale.
 The delayed-ripening tomato has a longer shelf life than conventional tomatoes.
 1998 - A "Super El Niño" makes this an exceptionally warm year, equaled in later years but not clearly exceeded until 2014.
 1999 - Over 100 million acres worldwide are planted with genetically engineered seeds.
 The marketplace begins embracing GMO technology at an alarming rate.

-**At this point, history diverges into a new branch**

-**2002 Apr 26 - After the last year crisis in Argentina, GMO labs offer help in exchange for field tests.**
-**2003 Feb 29 - First mutations are exposed in Pampa region by local newspapers but are quickly hidden by the goverment.**
+**2003 Feb 29 - 🇦🇷 First mutations are exposed in Pampa region by local newspapers but are quickly hidden by the goverment.**
 2003 - Numerous observations raise concern that collapse of ice sheets (West Antarctica, Greenland) can raise sea level faster than most had believed.
 2005 - Kyoto treaty goes into effect, signed by major industrial nations except US.
 2006 - China overtakes the United States as the world’s biggest emitter of CO2.